andrewarrow/wolfcoin/README.md

 until that time.
 Then it's a first come, first served system.

-This encourages people to write bots or stay up late on event nights, but the whole idea is get every humans to really care about these datetimes.
+This encourages people to write bots or stay up late on event nights, but the whole idea is to get every human to really care about these datetimes.

 You don't know the total amount available for each date.